ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The action to take on a short (FS_SHORT_TIMEOUT seconds) failsafe event in AUTO,
 GUIDED or LOITER modes.
-A short failsafe event in stabilization modes
+A short failsafe event in plane stabilization modes
-will always cause a change to CIRCLE mode.
-In AUTO mode you can choose
+will always cause a change to CIRCLE mode, or to QLAND or QRTL, dependent upon which Q_OPTION is selected), in Quadplane stabilization modes.
-whether it will RTL (ReturnToLaunch) or continue with the mission.
+In AUTO mode you can choose whether it will RTL (ReturnToLaunch) or continue with the mission.
 If
 FS_SHORT_ACTN is 0 then it will continue with the mission, if it is 1
 then it will enter CIRCLE mode, and then enter RTL if the failsafe
 condition persists for FS_LONG_TIMEOUT seconds.